BeMoreKinky

 Every free use relationship is unique, because each couple crafts their own rules and understanding.
 However, there are some common dynamics that tend to emerge:

-• One-sided vs. Mutual Free Use: In many cases, free use is one-directional, for example, a wife consents to be available to her husband at all times, but not necessarily vice versa (perhaps because the husband's drive is higher or that's the fantasy).
+• One-sided vs. Mutual Free Use: Free use may be one-directional, for example, a wife may agree that her husband can start certain things without asking each time, but not necessarily vice versa.
 This one-sided arrangement often aligns with a Dominant/submissive vibe.

 • Communication Style: In free use relationships, communication often happens in two modes: big-picture negotiation, and minimal in-the-moment words.
 Beforehand, the couple will talk extensively: what's allowed?
 How to signal if one really can't engage right now?
 Any hard limits (activities or times that are off-limits)?
 These form the "rules of engagement."